cloudops/cloudmc-standard-kb/en/compute-service/working-with-vpcs.md

 - [Site-to-Site VPN](#site-to-site-vpn)
     + [Considerations:](#considerations-) -->

-To create, modify, or delete a VPC, an account with the *User* role must be a member of the environment which contains the instance, and also have the *Editor* or *Owner* environment role assigned.
+To create, modify, or delete a VPC, an account with the *User* role must be a member of the environment which contains the VPC, and also have the *Editor* or *Owner* environment role assigned.
 An account with the *Administrator* role or higher may create, modify, or delete VPCs in an environment.

 For more information about VPCs, please see [What is a VPC](../basic-concepts/what-is-a-vpc.md).